Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Methodologies

 \subsection{Training Strategies}

 Our full dataset consists of about $10^5$ waveforms and their source parameter data.
-We split this dataset into three mutually exclusive partitions for training, validation, and testing, with data fractions of 70\%, 10\%, and 20\%, respectively.
+We split this dataset into three mutually exclusive partitions for training, validation, and testing, with data fractions of \qty{70}{\percent}, \qty{10}{\percent}, and \qty{20}{\percent}, respectively.
 We then train our model for 10 epochs, using a batch size of 50, with random selections across the training set per epoch.
-After each training epoch we perform validation using all the data in the validation set.
+The model weights are learned and optimized progressively during this training.
+At the end of each training epoch, we then fix the model weights (by setting the model to \texttt{eval} mode) and perform validation, first on the ``seen" data from training set and then on the ``unseen" data from validation set. \Fig{fig:loss-time} shows these loss functions during training and validation on different datasets.
+Our loss function is a sum of mean square error in the reconstructed amplitude and frequency series, and the KL divergence between the learned latent representations with \qty{10}{\percent} weight.
+More information on how the loss values are calculated at each step is outlined in the Appendix.
+Validation losses on both the training and validation sets are comparable and are lower than the training losses shown because validation is performed after the model has finished training for that epoch.